sardana-org/sardana/doc/source/devel/howto_test/test_run_commands.rst

 sar_demo test environment
 -------------------------

-Some of the Sardana test e.g. the ones that test the macros, require a running Sardana instance with the sar_demo macro executed previosly.
+Some of the Sardana tests e.g. the ones that test the macros, require a running Sardana instance with the sar_demo macro executed previosly.
 By default the tests will try to connect to the `door/demo1/1` door in order to run the macros there.
 The default door name can be changed in the `sardanacustomsettings` module.